James Olsen, JD, PhD, LMHC, SOTP, CSAT-S

 Dr. Olsen is an expert in sexual health and specializes in treating compulsive sexual behaviors.
 Over the years, he has helped countless individuals struggling with sexual addiction and intimacy disorders rebuild their lives and repair their relationships.

-Dr. Olsen understands the complexities of addiction and how it consumes your life.
-Because no two addicts are the same, he believes in thoroughly assessing for other co-occurring psychiatric conditions (anxiety, depression, personality traits) that can fuel sexual compulsions.
+Dr. Olsen understands the complexities of sexual struggles and how they can consume your life.
+Because no two people are the same, he believes in thoroughly assessing for other co-occurring mental health difficulties that can fuel impulsive and compulsive sexual behaviors.
 Each client has their own story and unique struggles, Dr. Olsen will tailor treatment to address your specific concerns.

 Hiding a secret sexual life can feel shameful and empty.
 Over time, you lose pieces of yourself and your relationships are put at risk.
 Taking accountability for the hurt your behaviors have caused and developing empathy for your hurt partner is an important part of the healing process.
 Dr. Olsen will help you acknowledge the problem, regain stability, and repair the damage done to your life.